Explore how grassland birds make nesting in the prairie a

 This summer, Madison Audubon education director Carolyn Byers will open your eyes to the world of grassland birds and their nesting ecology through our new series, Into the Nest.
 Regular posts with short essays, photos, and nest camera videos will reveal the advantages, challenges, coziness, and dangers of nesting in the prairie, and how you can help these fascinating and vulnerable birds.

-Don't miss any of the Into the Nest posts, all listed below.
+Don't miss any of the Into the Nest posts, all listed below from newest to oldest (so early season starts at the bottom of the page).

 June 6, 2018 | The grassland birds that we’ve been following this summer have completed the arduous journey back to Wisconsin, set up territories, and found mates.
 They have built a nest and laid a clutch of breathtakingly beautiful eggs.
 Now they need to ensure the eggs survive until hatching-- no small feat.